Can You Tan At 6 PM? – Everything You Should Know

 UV rays are more potent at high altitudes

 The higher your altitude, the more potent the sun’s rays will be.
-At higher altitudes the air is thinner and cleaner, making it easy for the UV rays to pass through; thus making them more potent when reaching your skin.
+At higher altitudes, the air is thinner and cleaner, allowing UV rays to pass through more easily; thus, they become more potent when reaching your skin.

-So if you are high up in the mountains during summer, you most probably could get a pretty good tan at 6 pm.
+So, if you are high up in the mountains during the summer, you will most likely get a pretty good tan by 6 pm.

 Sunlight is more direct near the equator